-Any development proposal that would sever or significantly reduce a green infrastructure link will not be permitted.
+Any development proposal that would adversely affect the integrity of the network will be refused.
 New developments will be expected to address green infrastructure issues in an integrated way and to take advantage of new opportunities such as green and brown roofs.
 It is important that all new green infrastructure features and assets are designed to help the City adapt to a changing climate.